The

-submissions for the contest, so they now use two systems: DOMjudge and Kattis.
+the contest and are now using two systems: DOMjudge and Kattis.
+Each submission

-Each submission is judged by both systems and the grading results are compared
+is evaluated by both systems, and the results are compared to ensure the

-up the connection between the systems, and now the jury only knows all results
+communication between the systems: the jury now only knows the sets of results

-of both systems, but not which result belongs to which submission!
-You are
+from both systems, but not which result corresponds to which submission.

-therefore asked to help them figure out how many results could have been
+is to help determine how many results could have matched between the systems.

 Input.
 Consists of: